wdtaylor30/wdtaylor30.github.io/_pages/content.md

 Obviously there is a time and place for powerpoint/whiteboard-style lectures.
 However, I believe that to reach the next generation of STEM students a more engaging method must be employed.

 I believe that there exists an underexposed, uninterested, and otherwise underrepresented population of individuals that *could* study computer science given access to the appropriate resources.
 I want to bridge the gap between those students and the current education system that doesn't always reach them.

+Perhaps more important than informativeness and entertainment factor, I truly believe representation matters.
+My end goal is to create a safe space for students from *all* backgrounds to study STEM, transcending racial, ethnic, socioeconomic, and gender identities.

 Currently, my content focuses on interview prep, cyber security, and applications of data science.
 As examples, I have done videos on the [internship process](https://www.youtube.com/watch?v=HbKJBQr3x_k), and the [basics of zero-day exploits](https://www.youtube.com/watch?v=RFv4-4aT6ZU).
 (Without giving too much away) I'm currently working on a data science video about sports, an exploratory of the basics of DMCA/copyright laws, and nontraditional applications of text generation using machine learning.